alexkreidler/rust-html-xml-comparison/README.md

 `xml-rs`, `xmlparser`, and `quick-xml` are low-level, [pull-based](https://stackoverflow.com/questions/15895124/what-is-push-approach-and-pull-approach-to-parsing) streaming XML tokenizers.
 The first two implement Iterator while the latter doesn't.

+Both `quick-xml` and `xml-rs` can take input from `BufRead` and `Read`, respectively.
+Unfortunately, `xmlparser` only takes input from `str`s.
+Theoretically, it's `Stream` could be implemented to allow for real streaming from those traits, but it isn't for now.

 `xml-rs` returns owned values of everything for all tokens. `xmlparser` returns tokens that use references to spans of strings. `quick-xml` uses a custom method to read new events, and pushes event data onto a user-provided buffer, and returns a CoW as the event.

 `xmltree` and `roxmltree` are higher-level libaries that ouput an entire XML tree representation into memory.